 I remember how I coolly disregarded the Old Writers huddled in the corners tapping away.
 My vision was blinkered, back then.
 I felt they weren’t relevant to the place.

 Now it’s my turn to be on the other side of the ageing old coin.

 As I sat there amongst all the lovely young people, I realised two things…

 1. Astonishingly, it looked like I was the only female creative.

 Still, after all these years, art directors and copywriters work in a male dominated environment.
 (Another female writer did appear later.)

-2. I was easily the oldest person in the department (in my 40s).
+2. I was quite easily the oldest person in the creative department (aged 47).

 The upside is, my age makes me almost completely invisible to everyone.
 Which is actually rather relaxing.